Indian growth weakest in 9 years, rupee slides

 The rupee fell on Thursday to a record low beyond 56.50 per dollar.
 Its slide of 14 percent from its 2012 high adds to inflation concerns in the country and raises the cost of imports.

+The central bank will be wary that reducing interest rates could fuel inflation, which is already above 7 percent.
+A rate cut could also undermine the rupee further.

+“The RBI is fighting a multi-faceted battle - managing currency, supporting growth, fighting inflation.
+I think they will wait for fiscal consolidation before cutting rates further,” Rahul Bajoria, an economist at Barclays in Singapore, said.

-Additional reporting by Annie Banerji, Satarupa Bhattacharjya and Arup Roychoudhury in New Delhi, Sujoy Dhar in Kolkata, Ashok Pahalwan in Jammu,; Shilpa Jamkhandikar, Vivek Prakash, Rafael Nam, Rajendra Jadhav and Kaustubh Kulkarni in Mumbai,; Mohammed Shafeeq in Hyderabad, Sanjay Pandey in Ahmedabad, Sharat Pradhan in Lucknow; Writing by Ross Colvin; Editing by John Chalmers, Neil Fullick and Catherine Evans
+Additional reporting by Annie Banerji, Satarupa Bhattacharjya and Arup Roy Choudhury: Writing by Ross Colvin; Editing by John Chalmers and Neil Fullick